Roundtable Discussion: “Climate Change and the Economy”

 • Florence Lambert, CEA-LITEN.

-• Christian De Perthuis, Founder of the Climate Economics Chair and Professor of Economics at Paris-Dauphine University.
+• Christian De Perthuis, founder of the Chair in Climate Economics and professor of economics at Paris-Dauphine University.

 • Lorette Philippot, Friends of the Earth.

-• Pierre-François Weber, Deputy Director of Monetary Policy Implementation at the Bank of France.
+• Pierre-François Weber, Deputy Director of Monetary Policy Implementation at the Banque de France.

 Five years after the Paris Agreement, efforts to reduce global greenhouse gas emissions are considered insufficient.
-The Covid-19 health crisis and lockdown measures have certainly led to a reduction in emissions, but there are many questions in the public debate.
+While the COVID-19 health crisis and lockdown measures have certainly led to a reduction in emissions, many questions remain in the public debate.
 Is this a temporary decline?
 Have the right policies been implemented?
 Should we expect a sharp rebound in emissions once economic activity resumes?
-There are many questions about the prospects for post-crisis recovery and the actions to be taken.
-How can the recovery plan be coordinated with the low-carbon transition?
+Many questions arise regarding the prospects for post-crisis recovery and the actions to be taken.
+How can the recovery plan be aligned with the low-carbon transition?
 What should be the priorities for public spending?
 What role should banks and central banks play?
-These questions raise broader issues about the relationship between climate change and the economy.
+These questions raise broader issues regarding the relationship between climate change and the economy.